Prerna-Code04/WebDev_Journey/Html_Css/intro-tohtml/README.md

 if elemnt is is display block then center nahi chalega, div me daaloa nd venter kardo!

 font weifht: regular 400, medium 500, bold 700

+readme helps to have aligned horizontal layouts in grid, its basically like rows and columns and no sapce between the elements and takes only space as much as the column has to we have alignment here

+#####3:43:44 exerciseeeeeeeee
+####4:15:09

+flexbox is same as cs grid but flexbox is more flexible grid me arent wale se space and adecide hoti h lekin flex me particular div pe hoti h, wehn we focus on content size if bhaar k div is flexbox, andar ka div flexbox nahi hota
+qflex-direction: row is default